-An existent essence which subsists within another essence.
-Also called an attribute.
+1. An existent which subsists within another.

 Rational Judgement (Hukm ‘Aqli):

-A judgement that requires neither an appeal to revelation, nor repeated observation, in order to be reached.
+A judgement that requires neither an appeal to revelation, nor repeated perception, in order to be reached.
 One that depends only on the essence of the subject, and the essence of the predicate, in the proposition being judged.

 Rationally Impossible (Mustahil ‘Aqli):